Monitors - New UI

 Open the monitor detail pane in one of the following ways:

-- On the Device Summary page, navigate to the Monitors card and click the description of a monitor.
-Refer to Monitors in Device Summary - New UI.
+- On the device summary page, navigate to the Monitors card and click the description of a monitor.
+Refer to Monitors in Device summary.

 - In a list of alerts, click a link in the Monitor Type column.
 Refer to List of alerts.

 - In the Overview card on the Single Alert View page, click the link in the Monitor Type field.
-Refer to Overview in Single Alert View - New UI.
+Refer to Overview in Single Alert View.

-NOTE The Threat Detection monitor is only available as part of an Endpoint Security policy.
-Refer to Datto EDR in Endpoint Security policy.
+NOTE The Threat Detection monitor is available only as part of an Endpoint Security policy.
+Refer to Datto Endpoint Security in Endpoint Security policy.

 NOTE The Windows Defender Antivirus monitor is only available as part of an Endpoint Security policy.
 Refer to Managed Windows Defender Antivirus in Endpoint Security policy.